 Clock Tower was ported to the PlayStation in 1997, retitled to Clock Tower: The First Fear, to the PC in the same year and to the WonderSwan in 1999.
 The original Super Famicom version was made available on the Nintendo Wii's Virtual Console in 2010 by Sunsoft, who also released the PlayStation Clock Tower games on PSN.
 All the ports and re-releases of Clock Tower never left Japan but an unofficial English translation patch was created for the Super Famicom version by Aeon Genesis on September 8, 2001.
+Since then fans have also created translation patches for the Windows and PlayStation ports of The First Fear.

 Clock Tower would spawn an entire franchise with three sequels that would all see worldwide releases.

 Jennifer Simpson is an orphan from the Granite Orphanage in Romsdalen, Norway.
 She and her fellow orphans, Laura, Ann, and Lotte, have been adopted by a wealthy man named Simon Barrows, who lives in a secluded mansion known as the Clock Tower.
 The girl's guardian, Mary, brings the orphans to the Clock Tower and leaves them in the Lobby to find Mr. Barrows.
 This seemingly-normal event soon turns bad when Mary and the other girls go missing.
-Things get even worse when a disfigured boy with giant scissors named Bobby begins chasing Jennifer throughout the mansion, and the bodies of her friends begin to stack up.
+Things get even worse when a disfigured boy with giant scissors named Bobby begins chasing Jennifer throughout the mansion and the bodies of her friends begin to stack up.
 Jennifer has to save as many of her friends as she can and get out of the Clock Tower alive.

 Clock Tower has 9 different endings depending on Jennifer's actions in the game.
 The endings are categorized as endings A, B, C, D, E, F, G, and H (A is the best and H is the worst).
-There is also a a secret ending which is called ending S. According to the events in the sequel, the only canonical endings are A, B, and C.
+There is also a secret ending which is called ending S. According to the events in the sequel, the only canonical endings are A, B, and C.

 Jennifer's health bar is not based on her physical state, like most games, but is instead based on her psychological state of mind.
-The more frightened or tired Jennifer becomes the lower her "health" is.This is indicated by the color of the background of the Jennifer's image in the bottom left of the screen.
+The more frightened or tired Jennifer becomes the lower her "health" is.This is indicated by the color of the Jennifer's portrait in the bottom left of the screen.
 The color begins in blue, which is full health, and moves down to the color red, which is low health.
 When Jennifer's health is low the chances of Bobby finding you increase, as do the chances that Jennifer will trip while running away, so it is important to make Jennifer rest to refill her health.

 - Dr. Walter Simpson: Jennifer's father.